ericheisler/ericheisler.github.io/index.md

 ![](images/aboutpic.JPG)

 I'm a maker of many things.
-This includes electronics, machines, robots, microcontroller programming, mathematical modeling, woodworking, baking, 3D printing, gardening, etc. I am hoping to return to graduate school to learn more about making things.
+This includes electronics, machines, robots, microcontroller programming, mathematical modeling, woodworking, baking, 3D printing, gardening, etc. I am currently a computer science grad student at the University of Utah learning more about making things.